Gaius-Augustus/Augustus/docs/INSTALL.md

 - solutions
   - switch off SuiteSparse usage by setting `COMPGENEPRED = false` in [common.mk](../common.mk)
-  - or install package `libsuitesparse-dev`
+  - or install package `apt-get install libsuitesparse-dev`
   - or install from source
     - execute